mark-marron/cooling-and-heating-system/README.md

 * Extract all from the zip and save the folder to your computer.
 * Open the folder in a code editor.
 * pip install [bs4](https://pypi.org/project/bs4/) in the terminal(bs4 is required for the function to run).
+* pip install [bs4 requests](https://pypi.org/project/bs4/) in the terminal(bs4 is required for the function to run).
 * To Run the function open the **interface.py** file and run the code.
 * To Run the admin version of the function open the **adminInterface.py** file and run code
 * Follow the instructions from the **how to use** section of the tkinter window.